danpcox/Career/README.md

 - The Culture is so important, it needs to embody (at every level): risk taking, autonomy, accountability, recognition, and incentivization
 - Never hire the brilliant jerk.
 The team and culture matter more than someone brought on to help as an expert
 - The front-line manager is one of the hardest roles, they are leading the charge and coding / architecting.
 I have great respect for this position
+- Apathy is just as important as empathy.
+Know when to be invested, but just as importantly, know when not to

 ### Technical Philosophies